NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board such as I2C, SPI, PWM, CAN Bus.

 make savedefconfig

+1.7.
 Cleanup Operations

-# Cleans only object files and binaries
+# Only cleans object files and binaries

 make clean

-# Cleans all build files and configurations
+# Cleans all build files and the configuration

 make distclean